WomenPlusPlus/deploy-impact-23-shift-2/README.md

 |Gin      |DaisyUI   |Auth0     |               |Vercel       |
 |SQLX     |NgRX      |          |               |             |

+* TODO - Explain why

 # Site Map
 * TODO
+* Link to the Miro board

 # Wireframes - current and future
 * TODO
+* Link to the Figma file

 # Architecture
 * TODO
+* Link to the Miro board

 # Database
 * TODO
+* Link to the Miro board

 # Development
 * TODO